sean-sandone/qubit-fpga-kit/docs/register_map.md

 - `MeasCfgDepth = 4`
 - `InstrDepth = 32`

-## Scalar Registers
+## Control, Status, and Calibration Registers

-These are the logical scalar registers exposed by `register_bank`.
+These are the *single value* registers.

 | Register | Width | Type | Description | Reset value |
 |---|---:|---|---|---:|